 It’s decision time—we use convergent thinking to bring the entire process together.
 We evaluate the potential solutions we brainstormed, test and pilot our top choices, and then determine the best solution for the problem.

 Whether you’re a creative thinker or naturally analytical, it’s important to learn how to apply both kinds of thinking throughout the learning-design process.
-Without using divergent and convergent thinking, you risk misdiagnosing the learner problem, overlooking possible solutions, and delivering a learning experience that falls short.
+Without using both divergent and convergent thinking, you run the risk of misdiagnosing the learner problem, overlooking possible solutions, and delivering a learning experience that falls short.

 We believe that when learning is intentionally designed, amazing things can happen.
 With just a few simple yet strategic steps, you can easily apply convergent and divergent thinking to illuminate learners’ needs, spark innovative ideas, and converge around a solution that works best.